 In light of this discovery, any risks presented by the device could be considered too high.
 Studies on the rate of IVC filter failure and perforation have presented equally troubling results.
 In some patient populations, filters were found to have punctured the inferior vena cava’s wall in 100% of patients.
 To read more about studies that have estimated the likelihood of IVC filter risks, click here.

 NBC Investigation Reveals Evidence Of Fraud, Forgery

 With no medically-demonstrated benefits and a host of serious risks, IVC filters stand at the center of a growing litigation.
-In more than 100 lawsuits, Plaintiffs accuse medical device manufacturers of concealing vital safety information and marketing an intrinsically dangerous product to physicians and patients nationwide.
+In nearly 5,000 lawsuits, plaintiffs accuse medical device manufacturers of concealing vital safety information and marketing an intrinsically dangerous product to physicians and patients nationwide.

 Recent investigations have uncovered troubling evidence that seems to support these allegations.
 In December 2015, NBC News acquired a trove of damning internal documents from New Jersey medical device giant C.R.
 Bard, memos indicating that:

 “[the] company that made a blood clot filter associated with 27 deaths and hundreds of problems replaced the device with a modified version that it knew had similar and potentially fatal flaws soon after it was put on the market.”

 Rather than recalling its “second generation” G2 filter, a device over which company representatives expressed serious safety concerns, C.R.
 Bard “decided to keep them on the market for five years, until 2010, selling more than 160,000 of them,” according to NBC.
 Much like the earlier Recovery filters, the company’s G2 models have been linked to multiple deaths and “hundreds of problems.”